 The Bachelor of Management (BMgmt) is an interdisciplinary program that develops adaptable, innovative and creative professionals who make significant contributions to our region, Canada and the world.
-Pursuing a Knowledge Management major allows you to learn key techniques to identify, capture, process and distribute information to support decision-making and strategic planning in any organizational setting.
+Pursuing a Managing Data and Information major allows you to learn key techniques to identify, capture, process and distribute information to support decision-making and strategic planning in any organizational setting.

 Doctorate degree program